BlaineAndersonDev/skyward-therapies/readme.md

   * Create a file called ".gitignore":
     * This file will tell 'git' what files to save in commits as well as what to send to Heroku.
     * `touch .gitignore`
+  * Create a file called ".babelrc":
+    * This file will hold the presets for Babel that allow ES5 to ES6 conversions to take place.
+    * `touch .babelrc`
   * Make your root directory a git repository:
     * This allows you to control the entire App from your root (or server) directory.
     * This also prevents create-react-app from creating its own git automatically (which is more of a headache than an actual problem).